Toyota Supra in motorsport: Rallying

 scored its only win in the Hong Kong - Beijing Rally with the same driver.
 The NA version was shortly replaced by the 400 bhp turbo version, which on its debut at the Rallye Côte d'Ivoire, the Supra led but the team withdrew when their hired Cessna 340 crashed, killing the team manager, Henry Liddon and his assistant, Nigel Harris, plus a pilot and navigator.
 TTE would return for its African attempt for the following two years but was unable to repeat its performance and was replaced by the Celica which achieved better successes there.

 A naturally aspirated, privately entered A80 Supra competed in SCCA ProRally series in 1996 to 1998.

-Sportscar racing
+Sports car racing

+The Supra has a long history of professional sports car racing, mainly in Japan and the United States.
+The Supra has been raced in many different sports car racing championships over the years, most notably in the JGTC, Super GT, IMSA, GT4, and 24 Hours of Le Mans.

 IMSA

 The Mk III Supra, which replaced the Mk II Celica, competed in the IMSA Camel GT series by Kent Racing and All American Racers in 1983 in the GTU (Grand Touring, under 3.0-liter) category, later in the season, AAR inherited the racing program of Kent Racing, although superior to the AAR cars, the semi-tube frame car Kent Racing used housed a 300 hp, 2030 cc, 16-valve DOHC engine.
 Feeling that the car needs to be developed, it underwent further redesign by aerodynamicist Hiro Fujimori.

 For the 1985 season, AAR specially adapted a 2.1-liter turbocharged 4T-GT engine to one of their GTU car to be used at the GTO category, which scored a win at Laguna Seca, that car would later be used for engine development.
 Despite heavy competition against the RX-7s, by the time they progressed to the higher GTO category in 1986 with a Celica, they had taken 10 GTU victories.